 Dave Eversole of Orion Press shared the following synopsis.

 After all this time, the colonists have forgotten they are on a spaceship.
 The interior of the ship is the totality of their universe.
 A long-ago mutiny divided the colonists into two camps.
-The elite “lightmen” from the “upper” levels (the spherical ship created artificial gravity by spinning, producing centrifugal forces, thus “upper” refers to the central interior of the ship and “lower” refers to areas near the hull) are descendants of the victors in the failed mutiny.
+The elite “lightmen” from the “upper” levels are descendants of the victors in the failed mutiny.
 They consider themselves the “chosen ones” and live in the best part of the vessel near the control room.
+(The spherical ship creates artificial gravity by spinning, producing centrifugal forces, thus “upper” refers to the central interior of the ship and “lower” to areas near the hull.)
 The downtrodden, poorer people — the “demons” — are descendants of the mutineers and scrabble out a meager existence in the lower areas.
 Both sides conduct periodic raids against each other.

 The lightmen have charge of the control room.
-The demons have control of the eight nuclear power plants which provide propulsion for the vessel.
-Kirk must bring the two sides together before Voyager is drawn into the gravity of the star.
-He must convince them to work together to restart the engines, and he must show them how to operate the ship from the control room.
+The demons have control of the eight nuclear reactors which power the ship.
+Kirk must bring the two sides together before Voyager is drawn into the gravity of the star, but each side suspects the boarding party from the Enterprise are enemy spies.

 The first hour of the story involves the Enterprise crew being chased, captured and interrogated by both sides.